-Caldolor has historically been manufactured at Hospira Australia Pty.
+Caldolor: Caldolor has historically been manufactured at Hospira Australia Pty.
 Ltd.'s facility in Australia and Bayer's facility in Kansas.
-We entered into agreements with three international manufacturers for the commercial supply of Caldolor and we are working to transfer the Caldolor manufacturing process to each of these manufacturers.
-Commercial units have not yet been supplied by these manufacturers.
-If the new international manufacturers of Caldolor are unable to begin producing inventory in the agreed upon time period,we could suffer an inability to meet demand for our products.
-Acetadote was previously manufactured at Bayer's facility in Kansas and Bayer completed its obligations under the agreement in January 2014.
-Acetadote is currently manufactured and packaged in Ireland by Mylan pursuant to an agreement which expires in April 2014.
-If new manufacturer(s) of Acetadote are unable to begin producing inventory and Mylan is unable to continue to produce inventory after April 2014,we could suffer an inability to meet demand for our products.
-The active pharmaceutical ingredient for Kristalose is manufactured at a single facility in Italy.
-If any one of these facilities is damaged or destroyed, or if local conditions result in a work stoppage, we could suffer an inability to meet demand for our products.
+During 2013, we entered into agreements with three international manufacturers for the commercial supply of Caldolor.
+We have successfully transfered the Caldolor manufacturing process to two of these manufacturers and these two suppliers have manufactured validation inventory under these agreements.
+If the new international manufacturers of Caldolor are unable to produce marketable inventory in sufficient quantities, in the agreed upon time period, we could suffer an inability to meet demand for our product.

+Acetadote: Acetadote was previously manufactured and packaged by two entities: at Bayer's facility in Kansas through January 2014 and in Ireland by Mylan through April 2014.
+During the fourth quarter of 2014, we entered into an agreement with a U.S. based manufacturer to supply our Acetadote product.
+We are working to transfer the Acetadote manufacturing process to this supplier under this new agreement.
+If the new manufacturer of Acetadote is unable to produce marketable inventory in sufficient quantities, in the agreed upon time period, we could suffer an inability to meet demand for our product.

+Kristalose: The active pharmaceutical ingredient for Kristalose is manufactured at a single facility in Italy.
+If this facility is damaged or destroyed, or if local conditions result in a work stoppage, we could suffer an inability to meet demand for our product.
 Kristalose is manufactured through a complex process.
 It would be particularly difficult to find a new manufacturer of Kristalose on an expedited basis.
 As a result of these factors, our ability to manufacture Kristalose may be substantially impaired if the manufacturer is unable or unwilling to supply sufficient quantities of the product.